Noluvuyo Tafeni

-Noluvuyo Tafeni, known as Luvuyo Tafeni, is a South African politician.
-A member of the Economic Freedom Fighters party, she has been a Member of the National Assembly since October 2019.
+Noluvuyo Tafeni, known as Luvuyo Tafeni, is a South African politician who has served as a Permanent Delegate to the National Council of Provinces since June 2023, representing the Eastern Cape.
+A member of the Economic Freedom Fighters party, she served as a Member of the National Assembly from October 2019 until June 2023.

 Parliamentary career

 Tafeni is a member of the Economic Freedom Fighters.
 On 25 October 2019, Tafeni was sworn in as a Member of the National Assembly.
 She replaced Mmabatho Mokause, who had resigned.